CamiloGarciaLaRotta/watermelon-http-client/SECURITY.md

 # Security Policy

-If you find any security issues, please reach out to us via email: `camilogarcialarotta` gmail
+If you find any security issues, please reach out to us via email: `camilo.garcia.larotta` gmail